State-Dependent X-ray Variability in Cygnus X-1: A 12-Year NuSTAR Timing Study of Accretion Flow Geometry

 The results of this analysis are presented in Figure \ref{fig:distribution-fits}.
 The distributions for the total band (panel a) and the soft band (panel b) are both best described by an overlapping bimodal lognormal model.
 Crucially, while all bands exhibit bimodality, the nature of this bimodality differs significantly.
-In the soft band, the two lognormal components overlap substantially, creating a broad, nearly continuous distribution that suggests the soft emission transitions smoothly between states without clear separation.
+In the soft band, the two lognormal components overlap substantially, creating a broad, nearly continuous distribution \jfw{without clear separation between states}.
 In stark contrast, the hard-band (panel c) distribution is unambiguously bimodal and is best fit by a two-component GMM with well-separated peaks.
-This confirms that the hard X-ray emission preferentially occupies two distinct flux states with minimal overlap.
-The existence of a clearly separated bimodal hard band, coupled with the overlapping bimodal soft band, validates our use of their ratio (the hardness ratio) as a robust tracer for the source's transitions between the two fundamental accretion states clearly visible in Figure \ref{fig:longtermlc}.
-The hard band's distinct bimodality provides the discriminating power to cleanly separate the states, while the soft band's overlapping nature reflects the more gradual thermal evolution during state transitions.
+This contrast informs our choice of band ratio: the hard band's bimodality provides clean separation between states, \jfw{while the soft band's overlapping nature reflects the continuous range of thermal disk temperatures across states}.